Hritikrai55/justwatch_web_scraping_project/README.md

 - **URL** to the TV show page on JustWatch

 #### c.
 Scope:
-- Scraped data for at least 50 movies and 50 TV shows.
+- Scraped data for 100 movies and 100 TV shows.
 - The entry point was based on popular movies, specific genres, etc., to ensure a diverse dataset.

 ### 2. Data Filtering & Analysis